Work to start on new Dartmoor Wing

 Yet, the demand for what Gaia House offers has increased significantly over the last 20 years and our facilities are stretched to the limit.

-To address the challenges that we are experiencing, we had planned to deliver a significant development project that would enable our site to catch up with the vast numbers of people now visiting Gaia House each year and help us to increase accessibility.
+To address the challenges that we are experiencing, we have developed plans to enable our site to catch up with the vast numbers of people now visiting Gaia House each year and help us to increase accessibility.

-The aim of these plans was to improve facilities for group retreatants by increasing the number of single rooms we can offer and increasing the number of toilets and showers available.
-In addition to improve our coordinator accommodation, create a self-contained resident teacher living area and minimise disruption to the retreat space by moving our offices outside the main house.
+The aim of these plans is to improve facilities for group retreatants by increasing the number of single rooms we can offer and increasing the number of toilets and showers available.
+In addition, the plans aim to improve our coordinator accommodation, create a self-contained resident teacher living area and minimise disruption to the retreat space by moving our offices outside the main house.

-Phase 2, for which we will be continuing to raise funds, will be the Garden Wing expansion.
-This will see the development of the ground floor of the Garden Wing to provide an accessible bedroom and bathroom suite, as well as more showers and toilets close to the Meditation Hall.
+In time, with further fundraising efforts, our aim is to develop the ground floor of the Garden Wing to provide an accessible bedroom and bathroom suite, as well as more showers and toilets close to the Meditation Hall.
 The final component planned is a beautiful covered walking meditation area running alongside the Meditation Hall.

 Thank you for your support!